dwyl/imgup/README.md

 Open a terminal window
 and navigate to your project's directory.
-This processs will create a folder within it.
+This process will create a folder within it.
 Type:

 ```sh